 - The data must be linked to the associated publications.

-Calls launched before 1 January 2025 will continue to be subject to the Guidelines on Open Access to Scientific Publications and Data, the validity of which has been extended until the end of 2028.
+The Guidelines on Open Access to Scientific Publications and Data will be valid until the end of 2028.

 Research Council of Lithuania (from 2025 onwards)

-Research Council of Lithuania calls announced after 1 January 2025 will follow the the Description of the Procedure for Open Access to the Research and Development Results (Atvirosios prieigos prie mokslinių tyrimų ir eksperimentinės plėtros rezultatų tvarkos aprašas).
+Research Council of Lithuania calls announced after 1 January 2025 follow the Description of the Procedure for Open Access to the Results of Research and Experimental Development.

 Key aspects: